Greetings Bait

 Greetings Bait is a 1943 Oscar-nominated Warner Bros.
 Merrie Melodies cartoon, directed by Friz Freleng.
 The short was released on May 15, 1943.

 It features a split-screen view of a crab's view of the underwater world in which his independently moving eyes (on eye stalks) see the world completely differently from each other.
-The worm and the fisherman are caricatures of Jerry Colonna, and the title is a reference to his weekly greeting on Bob Hope's radio show, "Greetings, Gates".
+The worm and the fisherman are caricatures of Jerry Colonna, and the title is a reference to his weekly greeting on Bob Hope's radio show, "Greetings, Gate."
 The same worm was also featured in the 1941 Warner's cartoon, The Wacky Worm.

 Personnel

-None of the filmmakers are credited on screen.
+None of the filmmakers are credited on screen, especially on the Blue Ribbon reissue.
 The cartoon personnel are as follows: